diws1/wallpaper-collection/README.md

 # wallpaper-collection
-my wallpaper colection from unsplash, pexels, and pixabay
+my wallpaper collection from unsplash, pexels, and pixabay